 Prof. Dr. Susanne Gehrmann

-Susanne Gehrmann is a professor for African literatures and cultures at the institute of Asian and African studies, Humboldt University Berlin.
-She holds MA degrees from the Universities of Paris, Sorbonne Nouvelle, and Bochum and a PhD in Romance and Comparative literature from the University of Bayreuth.
-She is also a Studienstiftung and Alexander von Humboldt alumna.
+Susanne Gehrmann is a professor of African literatures and cultures at the institute of Asian and African studies, Humboldt University Berlin.
+She holds MA degrees from the Universities of Paris, Sorbonne Nouvelle, and Bochum and a PhD in Romance and Comparative literature from the University of Bayreuth and is a Studienstiftung and Alexander von Humboldt alumna.
 Her research foci are on representations of violence, intermediality, autobiography, gender and genre innovation in African literatures with a regional focus on West and Central Africa; the RDC, Senegal and Togo in particular.
 She teaches mainly French and English language literatures from Subsahara and the African Diaspora and has a growing interest in African cinemas in both teaching and research.
 She was project leader of “Media change and intermediality in Togolese culture” (AvH) as well as of “African Child Soldiers in Literature and Film.
 Representation, Discourse, Esthetics” (DFG).
-Her collaborations on the African continent include exchange and joint research with partners at the University of Nairobi, Université de Lomé and Université Cheikh Anta Diop, Dakar.
-As member of the executive committee of the Association for the Study of African Literatures in France, she is organizing the next APELA congress at HU-Berlin in 2021 which will be devoted to the topic of queer African literatures.
-She is also a committee member of the Association of African Studies in Germany (VAD) and of the Congolese magazine Vitabu.
+Her collaborations on the African continent include exchange and joint research with partners at the University of Nairobi, Université de Lomé, University of Ibadan and Université Cheikh Anta Diop, Dakar.
+As member of the executive committee of the Association for the Study of African Literatures in France, she is organizing the next APELA congress at HU-Berlin in 2021 which will be devoted to queer African literatures.

 The project takes the rich Togolese literary/cultural production as a starting point for further comparative research and is based on research questions that unfold on three levels: